-Analyze text and patterns of relations to automatically pinpoint toxic and anti-social interactions, detect bots, assess posts' sentiments, identify influencers, map shared interests and the spread of misinformation, and detect signs of possible coordination among seemingly disparate actors
+Analyze text and patterns of relations to pinpoint toxic and anti-social interactions, detect bots, assess posts' sentiments, identify influencers, map shared interests and the spread of misinformation, and detect signs of possible coordination among seemingly disparate actors

 Communalytic Edu is designed for educators to teach and students to learn about social media data analytics and social network analysis.

-Communalytic Pro is designed for the academic research community and is ideal for large scale academic research projects.
+Communalytic Pro is designed for the academic research community and is ideal for large-scale research projects.
 It provides researchers with the resources and infrastructure necessary for conducting independent research in the public interest.